-Applicant's statement of reasons (SOR) alleges, and the record establishes five delinquent debts totaling \$28,501, including a state tax lien, one student loan debt, and two child support debts.
-He did not provide documentation showing resolution of any SOR debts.
-Financial considerations security concerns are not mitigated.
+Applicant's statement of reasons (SOR) alleges, and the record establishes: he did not file his federal and state tax returns for tax years 1997 through 2013; he owes delinquent federal taxes for tax years 2009, 2012, and 2013; and he has five additional delinquent debts totaling approximately \$80,000.
+He did not provide sufficient evidence of resolution of financial issues, and financial considerations security concerns are not mitigated.
 Eligibility for access to classified information is denied.